The Last Spritz

 Acqua di Giò Elixir (2025) is the flanker nobody was asking for that turned out to be the one the line was missing.
 Bergamot and green mandarin open it up with a familiar AdG brightness, but then it pivots hard — violet leaf and water notes bridge into a leather-patchouli-vetiver base that leans closer to Dior Fahrenheit than to anything with Acqua di Giò on the label.
 It's the least aquatic AdG in the lineup and the most confident one.

-Performance is the expected Elixir story: 8+ hours with real sillage for the first three.
+Performance is the expected Elixir story: a strong wake out of the gate that people notice from across a table, and it's still there when you get home.
 It's heavier than Profondo or Parfum, better suited to fall and spring than to the July patio.
 It will not replace your EDT in August — but it's the AdG you reach for in October when the rest of the line feels thin against a wool jacket.

 The knock is the price and the identity crisis.
-At $120+, it's the most expensive regularly-available AdG, and it's so far from the line's marine-fresh DNA that some buyers feel misled.
+At $110–$155, it's the most expensive regularly-available AdG, and it's so far from the line's marine-fresh DNA that some buyers feel misled.
 If you want Acqua di Giò to smell like Acqua di Giò, this isn't it.
 If you want Acqua di Giò to finally grow up, this is the one.
+See the full breakdown.

 Acqua di Giò EDT